selamcode/GreenOrRedAPP/README.md

 # GreenOrRedAPP

-#### requirements for this script to work
+## This is a sentiment analysis project that analyse cryptocurrency tweets in real time to predict the price action of a certain cryptocurrency.

+### requirements

-install  tweepy
+ - Install  tweepy
-install  openai
+ - Install  openai
-install pandas
+ - Install pandas
-install seaborn
+ - Install seaborn